 Satin and silk are not only for dresses and clothing garments but also it can be used in upholstery.
 One of the satin’s earliest uses in Europe was for decorative furniture in the Palace of Versailles.
 Also satin is still used for pillow coverings, chairs and other types of cushioned furniture and beddings.
 Since the satin weaves are more flexible than plain weave fabrics and satin is generally known for its lustrous finish and beautiful drape.
 Here are some characteristics of satin.

-The shiny front of satin is soft in the right side of the fabric and a dull back due to the organization of the warp and weft threads and that makes luxurious fabrics.
+The shiny front of satin is soft on the right side of the fabric and has a dull back due to the type of warp and weft threads which makes satin a luxurious fabric.
 It’s a beautiful drape that due to the concentration of fibres and the satin weaves that makes them ideal for evening wear and curtains.
-The durability of the satin that uses long filament fibres which are woven in a very taut fashion is resulting in a material that’s stronger than many plain weave fabrics.
+The durability of the satin comes from using the long filament fibres which are woven in a very taut fashion is resulting in a material that’s stronger than many plain weave fabrics.
 Satin is known for wrinkle-resistant because it doesn’t wrinkle as easily as other fabrics.
-However satin also has some downside: it snags easily after several used the threads can get easily caught in a satin weave, which leaves to unappealing snags.
+However satin also has a downside: it snags easily after several used the threads can get easily caught in a satin weave, which leaves unappealing snags.

-However as you can see that most silk sheets use a satin weave but you can also find a sheet that is made of synthetic polyester fibres.
-Which is there is typically compost of affordable and less delicate materials and they don’t feel like luxurious and very different to the same properties.
+However, as you can see that most silk sheets use a satin weave but you can also find a sheet that is made of synthetic polyester fibres.
 If you want a real silk sheet make sure to check the fibre content, and if you are looking for a fabric shop, where you can purchase silk and satin?
 Kindly visit www.yorkshirefabricshop.com we can help you decide which fabric is the best for your upholstery and home decoration.